amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 <BR><BR>
 <h3><a id="h2o">H2O on AWS</a></h3>
-I use **H2O** on Amazon Web Services (AWS) as it is both trivial to set up and advantageous to your research (H2O supports cluster computing for distributed tasks).
+I will use **H2O** on <a href='https://aws.amazon.com/' target='_blank'>Amazon Web Services (AWS)</a> as it is both trivial to set up and advantageous to your research (H2O supports cluster computing for distributed tasks).
 In the video, I quickly set up a new H2O Amazon Web Service (AWS) instance but won't cover it here as it is fully covered in my previous walk-through and video entitled <a href='http://amunategui.github.io/h2o-on-aws/' target='_blank'>H2O & RStudio Server on Amazon Web Services (AWS), the Easy Way!</a>.

 <h3><a id="code">Let's code!</a></h3>